-INTACS corneal implants are tiny, crescent-shaped prescription devices made of plastic polymer, which are used as an alternative to laser surgery to improve mild myopia, and it is also being studied to determine its usefulness in reducing hyperopia and astigmatism.
+INTACS corneal implants are tiny, crescent-shaped prescription devices made of plastic polymer, which are used as an alternative to laser surgery to improve mild myopia.
+Studies are now being conducted to determine their usefulness for treating hyperopia and astigmatism.
 INTACS inserts are surgically implanted in the periphery of the cornea.
 They are usually not noticeable and require no maintenance, unlike contacts.
 The effect they have is to flatten the cornea, allowing better focusing and providing clear, sharp vision.
 INTACS inserts can be removed and replaced if a prescription changes.
 Removal of INTACS inserts causes a patient’s eyes to regress to the condition they were in before insertion.

 The INTACS Procedure

 Pre-operative procedures for this process include extensive examination of each eye to determine suitability.
 Your eye doctor will also review your complete medical history.
 As in all eye surgeries, the eyes are first numbed with anesthetic drops and a speculum is inserted into the eye to prevent blinking.
 A small incision is made in the cornea, and a centering guide is placed on the surface.
 Using the centering guide, two microscopic tunnels are made in the periphery of the cornea and the INTACS inserts are placed.
 The opening is then closed up and antibiotic drops may be applied.
 Improvement in vision should be noticeable immediately, although some patients require a few days.
 Typically, the procedure lasts only fifteen minutes, but patients are at their appointment for one hour on average.

 People are best suited for INTACS inserts if:

 - They have in the range of -1.00 and -3.00 diopters with less than 1.00 diopter of astigmatism

 - They have healthy eyes with no prior problems

 - They are at least twenty-one years old and have had stable vision for at least a year